TayThorian/MasterBookVault/README.md

 - TSR9469 - HR7 - The Crusades Campaign Sourcebook
 - TSR9122 - H1 - Bloodstone Pass
 - TSR9168 - H2 - The Mines of Bloodstone
+- TSR11326 - The Vortex of Madness and other Planer Perils
+- TSR11361 - Warriors of Heaven
 - TSR9366 - ALQ1 - Golden Voyages
 - TSR9431 - ALQ2 - Assassin Mountain
 - TSR9432 - ALQ3 - A Dozen And One Adventures